SMT-COMP/smt-comp/2020/scoring/README-blacklists.md

 # Generating Blacklists for SMT-LIB

 The blacklists contain benchmarks that are not following the syntactic restrictions of their respective divisions.
-We distinguish three cases
+We distinguish these cases

 1. Quantifiers in quantifier-free benchmarks.
 This list was generated with `grep -l -R -E '\((exists|forall) ' QF_*`